-Program Residence Requirement
+Residence Requirement

-30 hour program 24
+24

+27

-36 hour program 30
+30

+33

 42 hour program 36

 45 hour program 39

-47 hour program 41
+48 hour program 42

 50 hour program 44

+53 hour program 47

+56 hour program 50

 60 hour program 54

 TRANSFER OF CREDIT

 There is no automatic transfer of credit earned at another institution; but in general, a maximum of six semester hours of approved residence graduate work completed at another regionally accredited graduate school may be accepted for credit.
 Exceptions may be made with the approval of the graduate coordinator, dean of the college, and graduate dean.
 Only courses with a grade of B or better will be considered for transfer.
 In such cases, however, credits accepted in transfer shall not exceed twelve hours.
 The graduate student must also secure the approval of the appropriate graduate coordinator at Midwestern State University prior to registration for any course(s) taken at another institution.